TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.0.1 (November 25, 2024) =

+* Bugfix: The loading of CSS style files when using non-block themes is now working properly again.
+* Bugfix: The JavaScript file for the "Table Features for Site Visitors" is no longer loaded when it's not needed.
+* Bugfix: The table width is correct again, when using the "Responsive Tables" module's "Scroll" mode.
+(TablePress Pro and Max only.)
+* Improvement: Potentially corrupt table settings are detected more reliably during the update process.
+* Improved support for PHP 8.4.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 3.0 (November 19, 2024) =

 TablePress 3.0 is a major feature update.
 Besides a new plugin logo and modernized admin screens, here are the highlights.